UCCA Center for Contemporary Art: UCCA Dune

+UCCA Edge

+UCCA Edge opened as the third site in Shanghai in May 2021, located within the Jing'an District on Suzhou Creek.
+It was announced in partnership with Hong Kong-based K. Wah International in 2019 and designed by SO-IL, an architecture firm based in New York City.
+UCCA Edge occupies 5,500 square meters of space over three levels within the Shanghai EDGE tower.
+It has 1,700 square meters of gallery space as well as an outdoor terrace and public space including a lobby and auditorium.

 Controversy

 In May 2014, Chinese artist Ai Weiwei accused UCCA of self-censorship when curators decided to omit his name from a public newsletter announcing the opening of an exhibition in memory of artist/curator Hans van Dijk.
 Ai had originally contributed three works to the exhibition, including the first piece he ever exhibited in Europe as part of an exhibition curated by van Dijk in 1993, but removed the works during the opening ceremony, "in defiance of UCCA's portrayal of Chinese contemporary art."

 In September 2017, the Guggenheim decided to pull three major works from "Art and China After 1989: Theater of the World," co-curated by Philip Tinari, after concerns over animal welfare sparked threats of violence.
 When the exhibition toured to Guggenheim Bilbao in May 2018, two of the works in question were exhibited.
 The three works were not shown at SFMOMA when the exhibition opened there in November 2018.